jonashackt/pulumi-python-aws-ansible/README.md

 > At the center of Pulumi is an open-source cloud object model & an evaluation runtime (https://www.pulumi.com/docs/intro/concepts/)

-This cloud object model is language agnostic to support multiple programming languages at the same time (currently JavaScript, TypeScript, Python & Go).
+This cloud object model is language agnostic to support multiple programming languages at the same time ([currently Node.js/JavaScript & Python.
+And there's a Preview for Go and the possibility to implement your own Language](https://www.pulumi.com/docs/intro/languages/)).
 The evaluation runtime is knows about the cloud resources and how to plan, manage & execute them.

 Pulumi Project is a folder with a `Pulumi.yaml` - create with `pulumi new`.